awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-aggregate.md

 }
 ```

-## Aggregating Inventory Data with Groups to See Which Instances Are and Aren't Configured to Collect an Inventory Type<a name="sysman-inventory-aggregate-groups"></a>
+## Aggregating inventory data with groups to see which instances are and aren't configured to collect an inventory type<a name="sysman-inventory-aggregate-groups"></a>

 Groups enable you to quickly see a count of which managed instances are and aren’t configured to collect one or more inventory types\.
 With groups, you specify one or more inventory types and a filter that uses the `exists` operator\.